intershop/intershop-pwa/docs/guides/formly.md

 If you implement widely used functionality that can be used in multiple components and different pages, add your field types, wrappers or extensions to `src/app/shared/formly` and register them in the `formly.module.ts`.

-If you need specific fields or behaviour that is not used everywhere, it would not be a good idea to pollute `formly.module.ts`.
+If you need specific fields or behavior that is not used everywhere, it would not be a good idea to pollute `formly.module.ts`.
 Instead, register your logic in the relevant module using `FormlyModule.forChild()`.
 This will first configure Formly according to the standard module and then add your local configuration.
-This way, it is easy to wrap locally used components in field types and program specific behaviours that are not required anywhere else.
+This way, it is easy to wrap locally used components in field types and program specific behaviors that are not required anywhere else.
 Refer to the [`registration.page.module`](../../src/app/pages/registration/registration-page.module.ts) for an example of a local Formly configuration.

-## Intershops Custom Formly Parts
+## Intershop's Custom Formly Parts

-A lot of functionality is already implemented in the Intershop PWAs `FormlyModule`.
+A lot of functionality is already implemented in the Intershop PWA's `FormlyModule`.
 Refer to the tables below for an overview of these parts.

 ### Field Types